justshare/justshare.github.io/_posts/2014-05-23-meet-robert-caruso-of-bundlepost.md

 ## The Rules of Social Media Marketing

 According to Robert, there's a few key tenets that all marketers needed to keep in mind.
-And leading with these fundamental is essential for social success.
+And leading with these fundamentals is essential for social success.

 1. Everything starts with content
 2. Content leads to conversations